Study finds digital technologies may displace workers unemployed due to coronavirus

 ATLANTA - A new study by Georgia State University economists shows a strong correlation between Americans unemployed due to coronavirus and those likely to be displaced by automation after the pandemic is over.

-About 75% of industries at risk from COVID-19 closely match those with high potential for automation due to artificial intelligence (AI) and advanced computer technologies (ACT), according to a report released Wednesday by researchers and faculty at Georgia State’s Fiscal Research Center and Andrew Young School of Policy Studies.
+About 75% of industries at risk from COVID-19 closely match those with high potential for automation due to artificial intelligence, or AI, and advanced computer technologies, or ACT, according to a report released Wednesday, April 29, by researchers and faculty at Georgia State’s Fiscal Research Center and Andrew Young School of Policy Studies.

 The study also found about 50% of jobs in Georgia are at risk from AI and ACT.
 The vast majority of those jobs are among relatively low-paid occupations characterized by routine tasks that don’t require complex decision-making.